clelidm/MinCompSpin_Greedy/README.md

   Here, spins are ordered in the same order as in the original datafile, i.e. the i-th index from the left in the basis file corresponds to the i-th spin from the left in the datafile.

   See the example file `MNIST11.sorted_BestBasis_k4_Binary` which contains a basis with `n=121` basis operators, each encoded over the `n=121` basis variables.
 Each operator corresponds to a new line.
 Note that the text appearing after the `n`-th columns is simply ignored by the function reading the basis.
-Similarly, empty lines or lines starting with characters other than `'0'` or `'1'` (such as the lines starting with `'#'`) are ignored.
+Similarly, empty lines or lines starting with characters other than `'0'` or `'1'` are ignored (see for example the line starting with `'#'`).

 ## Usage without Makefile: